Research

 Figure 1.
 Marine nitrogen cycle: Production of organic matter by assimilation of inorganic nitrogen occurs in the surface water, including N2 fixation.
 This material is mineralized at depth, leading to the release of NH4.
 Ammonia oxidation, followed by nitrite oxidation produced the nitrate that is the main DIN component in deep water.
 In oxygen minimum zones, the nitrate is denitrified to N2, via transformations including dissimilatory reduction to ammonium, anammox and canonical denitrification.
 The net input term for fixed N is N2 fixation, and the main loss terms are denitrification and anammox.

 The structure of phytoplankton communities is a major determinant in the magnitude and fate of primary production.
-We are interested in identifying the sources of N supporting phytoplankton growth with a view to understanding how N availability affects phytoplankton community diversity, both in the N-poor subtropical ocean (Figure 2) and in productive coastal upwelling regions.
-Blooms, in which highest productivity rates are observed, are usually dominated by a small number of cell types.
-Diatoms contribute disproportionately to new production by virtue of their dominance in upwelling systems, where they exhibit episodic blooms in response to nitrate supply.
+Diatoms contribute disproportionately to new production by virtue of their dominance in upwelling and other coastal systems, where they exhibit episodic blooms in response to nitrate supply.
 Although temporary escape from predation may be the ultimate reason that bloom biomass accumulates, the ability of diatoms to exploit episodic nitrate supply must also be a factor.

 We are investigating the taxonomic, genetic and functional diversity of eukaryotic phytoplankton in many ocean environments and in the context of several different experiments.